-This is a cancer that develops in pigment containing cells called melanocytes.
-Much more uncommonly it can occur in other locations, such as in intestines, the mouth or even eyes.
+This is cancer that develops in pigment-containing cells called melanocytes.
+Much more uncommonly, it can occur in other locations, such as in the intestines, the mouth, or even the eyes..
 Usually, melanoma has easily recognizable visual features.
-If the disease gets prompt treatment in its early and localized stages, it also has a very high five-year survival rate of 98%.
+If the disease gets prompt treatment in its early and localized stages, it also has a very high around 90 out of every 100 people (around 90%).
 This, however, should not encourage one to perceive melanoma as somewhat less of a threat.
 With plenty of melanoma cancer cases in our professional history, experts from EuroMed Foundation are here to share some key points and guidelines for melanoma cancer treatment and prevention.

 What are the symptoms of Melanoma?

-As it was already mentioned, melanoma usually has a very distinct appearance that often plays a key role in early diagnosis.
-With a tendency to form around moles, the primary indicators of melanoma are associated with a mole like formation that seems to change its size, has irregular edges and color patterns, as well as itching sensation and skin breakdown around the region.
-Although any abnormal skin formation such as new mole, suspicious lump or blemish should be checked by a doctor, melanoma is usually characterized by distinct features (otherwise known as the “ABCDE” mnemonic):
+As was already mentioned, melanoma usually has a very distinct appearance that often plays a key role in early diagnosis.
+With a tendency to form around moles, the primary indicators of melanoma are associated with a mole-like formation that seems to change its size, has irregular edges and color patterns, as well as itching sensation and skin breakdown around the region.
+Although any abnormal skin formation such as a new mole, suspicious lump or blemish should be checked by a doctor, melanoma is usually characterized by distinct features (otherwise known as the “ABCDE” mnemonic):

 - Asymmetry – the mole-like formation has unequal halves